G d's Pee at State's End!

-G_d's Pee at State's End! (stylised as G_d's Pee AT STATE'S END!) is the seventh studio album by Canadian post-rock band Godspeed You!
+G_d's Pee at State's End! (stylized as G_d's Pee AT STATE'S END!) is the seventh studio album by the Canadian post-rock band Godspeed You!
 Black Emperor, released on 2 April 2021 by Constellation Records.

 Background

+Godspeed You!
+Black Emperor released their sixth studio album, Luciferian Towers, in 2017.
+It received generally favorable reviews from music critics.
+They toured in support of the album from December 2017 to April 2018, with additional dates extending through August 2018.

 In August 2019, the band played two new songs, "Glacier" and "Cliff", as a part of their live sets for the first time.
 According to a statement by the band, the material for the album was recorded in October 2020.

 On 2 March 2021, the band released a video with a minute-long preview of the first track on the album: "A Military Alphabet (five eyes all blind) (4521.0kHz 6730.0kHz 4109.09kHz) / Job's Lament / First of the Last Glaciers / where we break how we shine (Rockets for Mary)".

 The following day, 3 March 2021, Constellation Records announced the scheduled release of G_d's Pee at State's End! for 2 April 2021.

 As with the band's previous album, Luciferian Towers, a statement including a list of demands was released with the announcement: